ibexa/documentation-developer/docs/tutorials/enterprise_beginner/3_using_existing_blocks.md

 ### Create a Schedule block for Featured Articles

 The next block is the Schedule block that will air articles at predetermined times.
-Two different schedule blocks will be in use, so that you can learn how to customize their layouts and how the overflow functionality works.
+Two different Schedule blocks will be in use, so that you can learn how to customize their layouts and how the overflow functionality works.

 The process of creating a new layout may already look familiar to you.
 First, let's add a configuration that will point to the layout.
 Go to the `layouts.yml` in `app/config` folder again and add the following code under `blocks` on the same level as `contentlist` key: